bisdn/bisdn.github.io/limitations_and_known_issues.md

 The Accton AS4630-54PE platform LEDs for the SFP interfaces are always stuck on white.

 # Resolved issues

+## MAC addresses of BCM KNET interfaces change on every boot

+Affected versions: 4.5

+In release 4.5 the MAC addresses on BCM KNET interfaces are randomly assigned with an OUI of 02:10:18.
+Due to the fixed OUI systemd does not recognize the address as randomized, and does not replace it with a stable MAC address.

+Starting with release 4.6 correctly tagged random mac addresses are assigned, which systemd now replaces with stable MAC addresses.

+## BCM KNET interfaces stay after stopping baseboxd

+Affected versions: 4.5

+In release 4.5, due to the way BCM KNET interface control is implemented, baseboxd fails to remove them when stopping.
+If you need to disable baseboxd, please reboot the switch to reset the state afterwards.

+In release 4.6 a new helper script for automatically removing BCM KNET interfaces was added and is run when stopping baseboxd.

 ## No support for STP on bonded interfaces